Breeding for Grain Quality Traits: The challenges of measuring phenotypes and identifying genotypes. Glossary

 - environment

-The combinations of all the conditions external to the genome that potentially affect gene expression.
+The combinations of all the conditions external to the genome that potentially affect gene expression and the phenotype of a plant.

 - enzyme